OpenEvalProject/evals/manuscripts/elife-24231/v1/manuscript.md

 The oldest ages returned from the Dinaledi Chamber are from the baboon tooth that is embedded in sediment attributed to sub-unit 3a, followed by U-Th ages for Flowstone 1a, which directly covers erosional remnants of Unit 2 (Figure 14).
 Flowstone 1a consists of at least three generations of flowstone growth, named, from oldest to youngest, phase A, B and C (Figures 2b, 13a,b and 14).
 We dated phases B and C via U-Th, at 502 ka (RS23; Table 1) and 478 ka (RS22; Table 1) respectively, but the uncertainties are large because the ages are close to the upper dating limit of the U-Th technique.
 The oldest, phase A layer at the base of Flowstone 1a records reversed magnetic polarity indicating that it formed before 780 ka (Singer, 2014).
 The three age estimates are consistent with the stratigraphic position of the three phases in Flowstone 1a, and they indicate that the erosion remnant of Unit 2 encrusted by Flowstone 1a is also older than 780 ka.
 The fact that the erosion remnants of Flowstone 1a dip into the chamber suggests that at the time of formation of all three phases of Flowstone 1a, the debris cone of Unit 2 sediment was still in place; that is, erosion of Unit 2 sediment from below Flowstone 1a would have occurred sometime after 585 ka (i.e., the older age limit for phase C in Flowstone 1a) and possibly as late as 437 ka (i.e., the younger age limit of phase C in Flowstone 1a).
 Unit 2 contains rare fossils of macrofauna, including a long bone in the erosion remnant, which must be older than 780 ka as well.
 We interpret the floor sediments of sub-unit 3a that contain the baboon tooth (sample 1841) to represent, at last in part, the reworked remains of the debris cone that once existed below Flowstone 1a (Figure 8) as material was removed from the chamber via floor drains, thereby undercutting the debris cone, which responded by slowly slumping into the chamber – a process ongoing today.
 The baboon tooth could be part of the original, Unit 2 debris cone and, therefore, older than 780 ka, although the US-ESR age indicates that it could also be younger (with a mid point age of ~ 679 ka between a maximum age of 723 ± 181 ka and the minimum age of 635 ± 148 ka, with a possible age range of 487 ka to 904 ka).
 If the tooth is younger than 780 ka, it would suggest that it was derived from different sedimentary deposits not tested in this study, or that it may have entered the chamber separately during erosion of the Unit 2 debris cone, and its presence may reflect more direct entry points from surface into the chamber now sealed by flowstone.
 This possibility was tested with sample RS9, a flowstone sample filling a thin (<14 cm wide) fracture in the dolomite on the surface that occurs above the Dinaledi Chamber.
 This flowstone yielded equilibrium U-Th results meaning that it formed before ~ 600 ka (Table 1), which is consistent with the interpretation that the Dinaledi Chamber was closed to direct entry of coarser-grained sediment from the surface prior to the entry of H. naledi into the cave system and remained closed until the present (Dirks et al., 2016a).

-Below Flowstone 1a are five other flowstones (Flowstones 1b-e and Flowstone Group 2;
+Below Flowstone 1a are five other flowstones (Flowstones 1b-e and Flowstone Group 2; Figure 2b), which each cover erosional remnants of sediments that we originally grouped as Unit 2 (Dirks et al., 2015).
+The geochronology results presented here (Table 1) now permit a better evaluation of the flowstone stratigraphy in the chamber, and it is evident that Unit 2 represents a significantly older stratigraphic unit that is restricted to deposits directly below Flowstone 1a, but not to the sediment deposits below Flowstones 1b-e.
+Flowstone 1c returns an age of ~243 ka (Table 1), suggesting that the sediments below Flowstones 1b-e are significantly younger than Unit 2 sediments below Flowstone 1a (Figure 14).
+It was noted before that the sediments below Flowstones 1b-e are less indurated and less weathered than the sediments below Flowstone 1a, and that they contain H. naledi material (Dirks et al., 2015).
+Their distinct appearance and fossil content is now confirmed with the dating.
+Therefore, we reinterpret the H. naledi-bearing sediments below Flowstones 1b-e as part of Unit 3 (sub-unit 3b), which means that all H. naledi-bearing sediments in the chamber are now part of sub-unit 3b (Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig8-v1.jpg)

 **Figure 8.:** Note that all hominin fossils are contained in sub-unit 3b, but that this sub-unit has been repeatedly reworked after its initial deposition.
 Fossil entry occurred during the initial stages of deposition of Unit 3 below the entry shaft and predated deposition of Flowstone 1c.
-H. naledi fossils may have continued to enter the Dinaledi Chamber as older parts of Unit 3 were eroded from below Flowstone 1c, and as remnants of all older units were reworked to be incorporated into Unit 3 sediments that accumulated along the floor of the Dinaledi Chamber.DOI: http://dx.doi.org/10.7554/eLife.24231.019
+H. naledi fossils may have continued to enter the Dinaledi Chamber as older parts of Unit 3 were eroded from below Flowstone 1c, and as remnants of all older units were reworked to be incorporated into Unit 3 sediments that accumulated along the floor of the Dinaledi Chamber.

 Apart from the poorly consolidated erosional remnants below Flowstones 1b-e, hominin-bearing Unit 3 sediments also cover most of the floor of the Dinaledi Chamber.
 The layer of sub-unit 3b sediment has been interpreted as a relatively thin sheet (~20 cm) of rubbly mud clast breccia material mixed with H. naledi fossils based on outcrops in the excavation pit and preliminary ground penetrating radar results (Naidoo, 2016; Figures 2 and 8).
 Age brackets for sub-unit 3b were obtained by dating underlying outcrops of sub-units 1a and 1b via OSL, and by dating overlying flowstone units.
 In this context sample OSL5 is the most relevant for obtaining a maximum age estimate for sub-unit 3b, because it was taken from an outcrop of Unit 1 that is overlain by Unit 3.
 Here, a maximum age limit of 414 ka (the upper error limit of OSL5) can be assigned to sub-unit 3b if the OSL ages are taken at face value.
 Note however, that the maximum age limits for sub-unit 1b as determined from samples OSL3 and OSL4 are significantly less at 272 ka and 278 ka (upper error limits), respectively (Table 8), which supports the interpretation that sub-unit 1b formed due to erosion and redeposition on top of sub-unit 1a.
 The minimum age limit of sub-unit 3b can be more confidently constrained as it is overlain by flowstones with age ranges between 97 ka and 24 ka (Table 1).
 More importantly, a hanging remnant of sub-unit 3b with hominin material is covered by Flowstone 1c with a lower age limit of 236 ka obtained from the core of a stalactite overlying the rim of the flowstone remnant.
 This age provides the best minimum age estimate for sub-unit 3b, and by extension a minimum age for the H. naledi fossils.